 Make sure there are lots of different ways that potential customers can find you.
 Keep your eyes open for new opportunities.
 A platform that was a dud for you last year might offer a lot of promise today.
 And keep growing your email list, so if you do have a traffic hiccup, you still have a way to reach your most loyal audience.

 While search engine optimization shouldn’t be the only way you get traffic, it can be an important way for great people to find your site.
-So this month, we’ll be talking about smart ways to optimize your site for search … without messing up what you’re doing well.

 Image source: Jill Heyer via Unsplash.